-Knowing the distance that current vacancy is from equilibrium vacancy, and the expected direction of vacancy movement would be indispensible to developing a reliable cash flow model on a property.
+Knowing the distance that current vacancy is from equilibrium vacancy The expected direction of vacancy movement would be indispensible to developing a reliable cash flow model on a property.
 Rental rates should not change direction until the market passes through equilibrium.

-Knowing the slope of the change in rental rates should also be important.
+Knowing the slope of the change in rental rates is also important.
 This can be inferred from the slope of previous changes that occurred under similar circumstances.
-Segmenting a change and regressing the data can provide the slope of the change, and thus the projected growth/decline in future rents.
+Segmenting a change and regressing the data can provide the slope of the change, and projecting growth/decline in future rents.

 There is good reason to associate equilibrium vacancy with development feasibility.
 That is, until rents are ascending, development plans will naturally be postponed; rents will not ascend until vacancy has dropped below equilibrium level.
 The commitment to develop is based on many factors other than the movements of rent, but financial feasibility is a major consideration.
 McDonald (2000) described the equilibrium vacancy rate as "being consistent with a net rent that provides no incentive to change the size of the stock of space."